 We note that, importantly, this diffeomorphism preserves the set of vertical tangent vectors - the differential of this map preserves the property of being orthogonal to $N$ and the eigenspace decomposition of $\mathfrak{n}$ associated to the adjoint action of the vertical direction.
-In \cite{harmonic}, Nishikawa notes in Remark~3.1 that this choice of metric is far from unique, in both that the nilpotent metric is unspecified, and also that the $\ln$ function used could as easily be taken to be, for example, $\log_{e^2}$, which induces the denominators above instead as $y, y^2 \ldots y^s, 4y^2$. `In general', he remarks, `it is not clear a priori which choice should be canonical.'
+In \cite{harmonic}, Nishikawa notes in Remark~3.1 that this choice of metric is far from unique, in both that the nilpotent metric is unspecified, and also that the $\ln$ function used could as easily be taken to be, for example, $\log_{e^2}$, which would result in denominators of $y, y^2 \ldots y^s, 4y^2$ in the formula for $\Phi^* g$. `In general', he remarks, `it is not clear a priori which choice should be canonical.'

-We see that when expressed as a matrix the above tensor $\Phi^* g$ is block diagonal, where the size of each block is the rank of the vector space $\mcv_i$ with the final block being of size one.
-This is true for any choice of map $\R \rightarrow \R_+$ or Riemannian metric on each piece of the derived subalgebra.
-We will call a Riemannian metric of this form on the product $N \times \R_+$ a \emph{horocyclic metric}, noting that this represents a metric on the Heintze group itself.
-Observe that the above half-space model for Heintze groups agrees with the half-space model for hyperbolic (and $\K$-hyperbolic) spaces.
+We see that, when expressed as a matrix, the above tensor $\Phi^* g$ is block diagonal, where the size of each block is the rank of the vector space $\mcv_i$ with the final block being of size one.
+This block diagonal structure is true for any choice of isomorphism $\R \rightarrow \R_+$.
+Observe that the upper half-space model for rank one symmetric spaces represents a Cayley pullback metric.